About Scott

 PRESTO is the suite of pulsar search and analysis software (written in C and Python) that I wrote, maintain, and use.
 You can get it and some other software on github.

-Jim Condon and I usually teach the UVA graduate Radio Astronomy Course (Astro5340) and our lecture notes are on the web as Essential Radio Astronomy.
+I've taught the UVA graduate Radio Astronomy Course (Astro5340) many times, and the lecture notes (written mostly by Jim Condon) are on the web as Essential Radio Astronomy.
 You can also buy the book!

 Here is my CV and a short bio.

-When I'm not doing pulsar stuff, I love to hang with my kids, read, hike, trail run, downhill ski, and most of all, rock climb.
+When I'm not doing pulsar stuff, I love to read, hike, mountain bike, downhill ski, and most of all, rock climb.